amekala/Sparky-v2/README.md

 ## Pages and Features

 ### Home Page
-- Central navigation hub to all mock pages
+- Central navigation hub to all demo pages
 - Overview of the different customer journey stages
 - Links to innovative ad format examples
+- Access to documentation

 ### Customer Journey Stages
 1. **Explore Stage**: Initial product discovery and exploration